antu99g/Alarm-Clock/README.md

 `HTML` `CSS` `JavaScript`

-## Features

-- Fullscreen mode
-- Cross platform
-- Responsive across devices

 ## Usage

+- You can see current time.
-You can add alarms and an alert will appear on the time of alarm.
+- You can add alarms.
+An alert will appear on the time of alarm.

 ## Hosted Link